ansible/ansible/docs/docsite/rst/community/communication.rst

 - ``#ansible-aws`` - For discussions on Amazon Web Services.
 - ``#ansible-community`` - Channel for discussing Ansible Community related things.
 - ``#ansible-container`` - For discussions on Ansible Container.
-- ``#ansible-jboss`` - Channel for discussing JBoss and Ansible related things
+- ``#ansible-jboss`` - Channel for discussing JBoss and Ansible related things.
-- ``#ansible-network`` - Channel for discussing Network and Ansible related things
+- ``#ansible-network`` - Channel for discussing Network and Ansible related things.
-- ``#ansible-news`` - Channel for discussing Ansible Communication & News related things
+- ``#ansible-news`` - Channel for discussing Ansible Communication & News related things.
 - ``#ansible-vmware`` - For discussions on Ansible & VMware.
 - ``#ansible-windows`` - For discussions on Ansible & Windows.